sherweb/ngx-materialize/README.md

 Ng2-materialize offers two "out-of-the-box" options for icons although you are free to use the library of your choice.

 ### Material Design Icons
-To use [Material Design Icons](https://materialdesignicons.com/) (community project based on Google Material Icons with lots of added icons), which is used with `mz-icon-mdi` directive, you will need to add the libary with the following command:
+To use [Material Design Icons](https://materialdesignicons.com/) (community project based on Google Material Icons with lots of added icons), which is used with `mz-icon-mdi` directive, you will need to add the library with the following command:

 ```
 npm install --save mdi